hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 This allows us a couple of observations:

 - the hex values `61` for `a` and `62` for `b` correspond to the [ASCII character set](https://en.wikipedia.org/wiki/ASCII) (cool)
-- it can express chinese and other non-latin characters
+- it can express Chinese and other non-Latin characters
 - some "characters" (in this case actually emoji) are expressed by multiple code points, such as 🇯🇵

 However, this is just a mapping for a single character.
 In order to efficiently represent a whole text, several